 Author a Card for "How to Search [BLANK] Collection" and include a list of the tags most relevant to each team and how they can use them.

-Send a Knowledge Alert on this Card and make sure to point out what tags are in the ALL Team tags and which tags are in the specific Team tag Categories relevant to them/
+Send an announcement on this Card and make sure to point out what tags are in the ALL Team tags and which tags are in the specific Team tag Categories relevant to them/